cloudmesh-community/book/chapters/msg/graphql.md

 The JWT library comes with a built-in directive called *login_required*.
 You can add this to any of your Query resolvers to prevent unauthenticated access.
-We have annotated it to `resolve_repositories` which means it will throw authentication error to query which does not have JWT token passed.
+We have annotated it to the `resolve_repositories` which means it will throw authentication error to query which does not have JWT token passed.
 Whenever a valid JWT token is present in the query, it is considered as authenticated or logged in request, and data will be served